The Roth 401k is my favorite personal investment wrapper.

 |401k or IRA balance||Ordinary Tax Rate||Tax Owed||After Tax 401k or IRA Balance|

-While most people will not cash out their 401(k) all at once, the fact remains that when you take money out it is added to your other ordinary income and taxed at your marginal ordinary income tax rate.
+While most people will not cash out their 401(k) all at once.
+The fact remains that when you take money out of a 401k or IRA it is added to your other ordinary income and taxed at your marginal ordinary income tax rate.
 Take out too much in one year and it may cause your social security income to be taxed.
 This is another hidden penalty of relying on your 401(k) for retirement income.

-- The obstacle may be that your employer does not offer this opportunity.
+- The obstacle to having a Roth 401k may be that your employer does not offer this opportunity.
 Most 401k plan providers will offer this if your employer requests it to be an option for their employees.

 - You employer can still make matching contributions.
 Those would go into a separate pre-tax basket within your plan and be taxable at distribution.